-The Code of Conduct covers the minimum professional standards of behaviour, integrity and conduct that apply to registered social workers and that should apply generally in the social work profession.
+The Code of Conduct covers the professional standards of behaviour, integrity and conduct that apply to registered social workers and that should apply generally in the social work profession.

 The Social Workers Registration Board issued this Code in accordance with section 105 of the Social Workers Registration Act 2003.